Can You Apply for a Medicare Supplement Insurance Plan After Your Open Enrollment Period?

 - Your Medicare Supplement insurance company goes bankrupt and you lose your coverage

-- Your Medicare Supplement plan misled you
+- Your Medicare Supplement insurance plan misled you

 - Your Medicare Advantage plan stops giving care in your area or you move out of your plan’s service area and you join Medicare